Victoria (state): Sport

 Victoria is the home of Australian rules football, with ten of the 18 Australian Football League (AFL) clubs based in the state.
 The AFL Grand Final is traditionally held at the Melbourne Cricket Ground on the last Saturday of September.
 The state has a public holiday the day before the Grand Final, which coincides with the AFL Grand Final parade.
+The MCG is sometimes called the spiritual home of Australian rules football.

 The Victorian cricket team play in the national Sheffield Shield cricket competition.
-Victoria is represented in the National Rugby League by the Melbourne Storm and in Super Rugby by the Melbourne Rebels.
+Victoria is represented in the National Rugby League by the Melbourne Storm.
+Prior to their axing at the end of the 2024 season, Victoria was represented by the Melbourne Rebels in the Super Rugby.
 It is represented in the National Basketball League by Melbourne United and South East Melbourne Phoenix.
 It is also represented in soccer by Melbourne Victory, Melbourne City and Western United in the A-League.
 Melbourne has held the 1956 Summer Olympics, 2006 Commonwealth Games and the FINA World Swimming Championship.

 Melbourne is also home to the Australian Open tennis tournament in January each year, which is the first of the world's four Grand Slam tennis tournaments, as well as the Formula One Australian Grand Prix, which is, on an annual basis, usually held in March or April.
 It hosted the Australian Masters golf tournament from 1979 to 2015.
 Victoria's Bells Beach hosts one of the world's longest-running surfing competition, the Bells Beach SurfClassic, which is part of The ASP World Tour.

-The Melbourne Vixens and Collingwood Magpies Netball represent Victoria in the National Netball League.
+The Melbourne Vixens and Melbourne Mavericks represent Victoria in the Super Netball league.

 Victoria's Phillip Island is home of the Phillip Island Grand Prix Circuit which hosts the Australian motorcycle Grand Prix which features MotoGP (the world's premier motorcycling class), as well as the Australian round of the World Superbike Championship and the domestic V8 Supercar racing, which also visits Sandown Raceway and the rural Winton Motor Raceway circuit.
 Australia's most prestigious footrace, the Stawell Gift, is an annual event.
 Victoria is also home to the Aussie Millions poker tournament, the tournament with the highest potential proceeds in the Southern Hemisphere.

 The main horse racing tracks in Victoria are Caulfield Racecourse, Flemington Racecourse and Sandown Racecourse.
 The Melbourne Spring Racing Carnival is one of the biggest horse racing events in the world and is one of the world's largest sporting events.
 The main race is for the $6 million Melbourne Cup, and crowds for the carnival usually exceed 700,000.

-Victoria will host the 2026 Commonwealth Games.
+Victoria was due to host the 2026 Commonwealth Games but withdrew on 18 July 2023 as a result of increased costs of holding the event.